-Risks where the maximum level of risk is set as part of the Banking Group's ICAAP.
-These risks do not require the same degree of active or transactional management as the Key Material Risks and are managed and monitored as part of the Banking Group's business, strategic and capital management process.
-For more information about the Banking Group's ICAAP refer to the section 'Capital for other material risks' in Note B4.
+Risks where the maximum level of risk is set as part of ANZ New Zealand's ICAAP.
+These risks do not require the same degree of active or transactional management as the Key Material Risks and are managed and monitored as part of ANZ New Zealand's business, strategic and capital management process.
+For more information about ANZ New Zealand's ICAAP refer to Note 22 Capital Management.